2i2c-org/2i2c-org.github.io/content/blog/2023/2023-q3-update/index.md

 This began with an organizational audit carried out by [makeadifference.digital](https://www.makeadifference.digital/), a consulting group that focuses on tech-for-good and non-profit products and services.
 They conducted interviews with everybody on the team, and concluded that we have a few key functions missing that were creating or compounding the stresses people felt.

-We're looking into ways that we can make more of this work public, but in the meantime here is an overview of some highlights:
+We hope to make some of their key findings public soon, and in the meantime here is an overview of some highlights:

 ### We need a dedicated product functionality

 First, we realized that we have a number of new "signals" pushing our service in many different directions.
 Some are external - from communities we work with or from funders.
 Some are internal - from different team member visions of where work is needed.
-After growing our service and our team, there are now too many perspectives and voices to balance in a purely unstructured and organic way.
+After growing our service and our team, there are now too many perspectives and voices to balance in an unstructured and purely organic way.

 So we're creating a **dedicated "product function" within 2i2c**.
 Its goal will be to serve as an integrator across the many stakeholders that are interested in 2i2c's service, and synthesize a collective product strategy and system of prioritization to move the organization forward.